needle-tools/needle-engine-support/documentation/docs-backlog.md

 <sup>1</sup>: no custom shader support

-## Recommended scene complexity

-> The scene complexity here is recommended to ensure good performance across a range of web-capable devices and bandwidths.
-There's no technical limitation to this beyond the capabilities of your device.

-- Max.
-20 MB export size uncompressed (usually ends up ~5-8 MB compressed)
-- Max.
-500k vertices (less if you target mobile VR as well)
-- Max.
-4 2k lightmaps

-You can split up scenes into multiple glTF files with some limitations, and then load those on demand (only when needed).
-This keeps loading performance fast and file size small.

 ## Source Control

 Generated Projects can either be added to source control or kept dynamic.
 Adding them to source control unlocks being able to adjust HTML, CSS, etc very flexible.